PitchforkAssistant/devvit-flair-assistant/redditwiki.md

 | Optional | Yes         |

 This is an optional field that defines a flair that should be applied to the author.
 This value is an object with the keys `templateId`, `cssClass`, and `text`.

+Please note that defining the `userFlair` field will cause `clearUserFlair` flag to be ignored.

 &nbsp;